Thursday, January 31, 2019

 one God, for ever and ever.
 Amen.

 • Be attentive to preconceptions.
-Jesus asks the disciples to become aware of the preconceptions with which they listen to the teaching which he offers.
+Jesus asks the disciples to become aware of the preconceptions with which they listen to the teaching He offers.
 We should be attentive to the ideas which we have when we look at Jesus!
-If the colour of the eyes is green, everything seems to be green.
+If the lenses over the eyes are green, everything seems to be green.
 If they are blue, everything will be blue!
-If the idea with which we look at Jesus were mistaken, everything which I think about Jesus will be threatened of being an error.
-If I think that the Messiah has to be a glorious King, I will understand nothing of what the Lord teaches and I will see that everything is mistaken.
+If the idea with which we look at Jesus is mistaken, everything which I think about Jesus will be subject to error.
+If I think that the Messiah has to be a glorious king, I will understand nothing of what the Lord teaches and I will conclude that everything is mistaken.

-• Parable: a new way of teaching and of speaking of Jesus.
-Jesus used parables, above all, to teach: this was his way.
+• Parable: a new way of teaching and speaking of Jesus.
+Jesus used parables, above all, to teach; this was His way.
 He had an enormous capacity to find very simple images to compare the things of God with the things of the life which people knew and experienced in the daily struggle to survive.
 This presupposes two things: to be inside, involved in the things of life, and to be inside, involved in the things of the Kingdom of God.

-• The teaching of Jesus was diverse from the teaching of the Scribes.
-It was a Good News for the poor, because Jesus revealed a new face of God, in which people could recognize themselves and rejoice.
-“I bless you, Father, Lord of Heaven and of earth, for hiding these things from the learned and the clever and revealing them to little children.
-Yes, Father, for that is what it pleased you to do!”
-(Mt 11, 25-28).
+• Jesus’ teaching was different from the teaching of the scribes.
+It was Good News for the poor, because Jesus revealed a new face of God, in which people could recognize themselves and rejoice.
+“I bless You, Father, Lord of heaven and of earth, for hiding these things from the learned and the clever and revealing them to little children.
+Yes, Father, for that is what it pleased You to do!”
+(Mt 11:25-28).